atomize/prism-line-range/README.md

 # Fetch Line Range
-### Efficiently display a range of line numbers from a fetch source file
+### Efficiently display a range of line numbers from a fetched source file

 # How to use